-This concept was introduced by Stephen Covey in his book The Seven Habits of Highly Effective People.
+First things first was introduced by Stephen Covey in his book The Seven Habits of Highly Effective People.
 In particular, it’s the third of these 7 habits, and it has to do with physically doing the things we have committed previously.

 Covey defines it as the ability to make decisions and choices according to the consciousness we have of ourselves.
 The goal is to achieve effective personal management, which means it has to be consistent with our vision of life and things we consider important.

 In order to do that it’s crucial to distinguish between the two factors that define each activity: urgency and importance.
 A thing is urgent when it requires our immediate attention.
 A thing is important when it contributes to larger goals, to our values, to our mission.

 We react to urgent things, but the important ones require our initiative—proactivity—to carry them out.
 This is why many people spend most of their time battling with urgent and—often—empty things.
 To avoid this we must learn to say “no” to some things, apparently urgent.

 If you’re a GTD practitioner, this concept isn’t new to you, because it’s a habit in which David Allen stresses throughout all his books.
 Keep this in mind when you’re doing your weekly review and organizing your lists.
 What moves you?
 What’s important to you?

 2. Most Important Tasks